LSST-IT/puppet-ts/README.md

   * https://forge.puppet.com/puppetlabs/firewall
   * https://forge.puppet.com/puppetlabs/stdlib

-### Beginning with atarchiver
+### Beginning with ts

 ## Usage

-To load the ATArchiver puppet module, declare this class in your manifest with `include atarchiver`.
+To load the TS puppet module, declare this class in your manifest with `include ts`.

 ## Reference

-The following parameters let you extend ATArchiver options beyond the default:
+The following parameters let you extend TS options beyond the default:

   * _tbd_

 ## Limitations

-This ATArchiver module only supports RHEL/CentOS servers that are configured to use `iptables`.
+This TS module only supports RHEL/CentOS servers that are configured to use `iptables`.